ethersphere/swarm-guide/contents/usage/fuse.rst

 Unmount
 ^^^^^^^^
-To unmount a swarmfs mount, either use the List Mounts command below, or use a known mount point:
+To unmount a ``swarmfs`` mount, either use the List Mounts command below, or use a known mount point:

 .. code-block:: none

-	swarm fs unmount --ipcpath <path-to-bzzd.ipc> <mount-point>
+	$ swarm fs unmount --ipcpath <path-to-bzzd.ipc> <mount-point>
 	> 41e422e6daf2f4b32cd59dc6a296cce2f8cce1de9f7c7172e9d0fc4c68a3987a

 The returned hash is the latest manifest version that was mounted.